ani163/SelfAssessment/Skills/JavaScript.md

   - `prototype`
   - Equality operators 🖐️ used
   - Logical operators 🖐️ used
-  - Logical Assignment
+  - Logical Assignment 🖐️ used
-  - Bitwise operators 👂 heard
+  - Bitwise operators 🖐️ used
   - Ternary operator 🖐️ used
   - `void` 🖐️ used
   - `yield` 🖐️ used
-  - `await` 👂 heard
+  - `await` 🖐️ used
   - Template literal
-  - Strict mode
+  - Strict mode 🖐️ used
   - Hoisting
-  - `delete`
+  - `delete` 🖐️ used
   - `in` 🖐️ used
   - `super` 👂 heard
   - `eval`
-  - `static`
+  - `static` 🖐️ used
-  - `Number.parseInt`
+  - `Number.parseInt` 🖐️ used
-  - `Number.parseFloat`
+  - `Number.parseFloat` 🖐️ used
   - Property descriptors
   - Sealing properties
   - Freezing properties
   - Computed properties
   - Instance class fields
-  - Static class fields
+  - Static class fields 🖐️ used
-  - Private class fields
+  - Private class fields 🖐️ used
-  - Private class methods
+  - Private class methods 🖐️ used
 - Statements
   - `if` 🖐️ used
   - `while` 🖐️ used